29/10/2020

 Uganda Soybean and Climate Risks

-With the support from the project, the SMEs procured and sold 59.7 tonnes of MakSoy 3N to the farmers for seed and grain production during the March to June 2020 planting season.
-By the end of August 2020, the 4,100 farmers had harvested 1,449,610kgs (1,450 tonnes) of soybean from a total acreage of 2,458 acres despite planting late in the season compared to their previous yield of 1,040 tonnes.
+With support from the Climate Resilient Agribusiness for Tomorrow (CRAFT) project, the SMEs purchased and sold 59.7 tonnes of the MakSoy 3N soya bean variety to farmers for seed and grain production during the March to June 2020 planting season.
+By the end of August 2020, 4,100 farmers had harvested 1,449,610 kilograms (1,450 tonnes) of soybean from a combined acreage of 2,458 acres despite planting late in the season.
+The average yield was approximately 590 kilograms of soybeans per acre, significantly increasing from their previous yield of 1,040 tonnes.

-Soybean in Uganda
+Soybean farming in Uganda

 The CRAFT Approach